Apprentice-doa/Fraud-Detection-In-Energy-and-Gas-Consumption-Model/README.md

 + Kaggle Notebook Kernel

 ### Result
 The model performed a 0.897242578 AUC_ROC score on the public leader board and 0.897602932 AUC_ROC score on the private leaderboard.
-This result place me 3rd postion on the leaderboard.
+This result placed me 3rd postion on the leaderboard.

 Link to the Leaderboard standings: https://zindi.africa/competitions/indabax-nigeria-23/leaderboard